 - Version 220.127.116.11 – Initial release

 Retrieves information similar to the information in the Startup tab in Windows Task Manager.

 Execution context and suggested scheduling

-Run the script manually as local system.
+Run the script as local system.
 The script should be executed manually.

 |1||User SID||String||User SID (Security Identifier) to whom the XML file containing the stats belongs|

 |2||Last Start Up Analysis Date||DateTime||Last time the startup information was updated on the device|

 |3||High Impact Count||Int||Number of applications with a high startup impact|

 |4||High Impact Applications||StringList||Details (CPU time in ms, Disk I/O in MB) of programs with a high startup impact|

 |5||Medium Impact Count||Int||Number of applications with a medium startup impact|